DICT-FOOVC2-Cebu/Security-System/README.md

 # STEP 1 - Installing Rasbian OS

 Requirements:
-	At least 16 GB sd card
+	-At least 16 GB sd card
-	Rasbian Stretch OS
+	-Rasbian Stretch OS
-	Disk Imager or you can use CMD
+	-Disk Imager or you can use CMD

 1. Go to raspberrypi.org to download the OS
 2. Donwload Disk Imager from this site or any other will do